Official-MoonDao/MoonDAO/README.md

 [![](/ui/public/Original_Black.png)](https://app.moondao.com)

-The MoonDAO App at https://app.moondao.com is where people can connect their Ethereum wallet and interact with the MoonDAO smart contracts.
+The MoonDAO App at https://app.moondao.com is where people can connect their Ethereum or Polygon wallet and interact with the MoonDAO smart contracts.

 > [![app](/ui/public/screenshot.png)](https://app.moondao.com)